mjm-c/search_USmap/README.md

 # Search_USmap
 Requirements:
-1. Use Vue.js as the frontend and Node.js with GraphQL as the backend to demo a small typeahead suggestion input for all American states and territories.
+1. Use Vue.js as the frontend and Node.js with GraphQL as the backend to demo a small typeahead suggestion input for all American states and territories
-2. State filtering logic should be done in backend(GraphQL).
+2. State filtering logic should be done in backend(GraphQL)
-3. Add a simple US map from google map API and highlight the state from the above selection in the map dynamically.
+3. Add a simple US map from google map API and highlight the state from the above selection in the map dynamically

 # Run
 npm install